stdlib-examples/project-slack-clear-channel-messages/README.md

 free-to-use API and workflow hosting platform, **powered by Node.js, that will use this repository as its project structure**.

-This Slack app is intended to be used as a simple utility tool for prototyping other Slack applications: while building Slack apps, your test channel (like #demo) can rapidly fill with spam as you test out message formats and more.
 We recommend installing this app primarily in development workspaces - please don't give your entire production workspace the ability to destroy other people's messages!

 # Example Usage